 There are detailed instructions online about moving trackables from cache to cache.

 Geocoins work similarly, but instead, these look like medals or larger coins.
-There are wide-variety of these geocoins, and they can be very unique and quite attractive.
+There is wide variety of these geocoins, and they can be very unique and quite attractive.

 Trackables are relatively common and add extra fun to geocaching.